EXPRESSCLUSTER/Data-Dedup/README.md

 6. Add a shared disk resource (optional)

 ## Data Deduplication Setup
-Note: File Server role is required for Data Deduplication.
+    Note: The File Server role is required for Data Deduplication.
 It can be installed at the same time if not installed yet.
 1. Open **Server Manager**.
 2. In the **Add Roles and Features** wizard, select **Server Roles**.
 3. Expand **File and Storage Services**.